Spain: Landscapes from the Camino de Santiago

 What's Included

-Exceptional boutique accommodations and historic Spanish paradores Check Check
+Exceptional boutique accommodations and historic Spanish paradores Included Included

-16 on-tour meals: 7 breakfasts, 3 lunches and 6 dinners Check Check
+16 on-tour meals: 7 breakfasts, 4 lunches and 5 dinners Included Included

-One extra night in Bilbao, at boutique 4* Miro Hotel before and one extra night in Santiago de Compostela, Spain, at a 5-star historic parador Check
+One extra night in Bilbao, at boutique 4-star Miro Hotel before and one extra night in Santiago de Compostela, Spain, at a 5-star historic parador Included Not Included

 Dates & Prices